Techtonica/curriculum/data-structures/hash-table.md

 ### Check for Understanding

 Compare implementations of bucket collisions with a peer.
 Brainstorm different data structures one can use for implementing buckets.
-Code review others' hash table implementations: are clear parameter and method names used?
+Code review others' hash table implementations: Are clear parameter and method names used?
 Is the code DRY?
+Compare hashing algorithm choices with a peer.